Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Experiments

+We present experiments for the MNIST-DVS dataset \cite{serrano2015poker}, the DVS128 Gesture dataset \citep{amir2017low}, and the CIFAR-10 dataset.

-The MNIST-DVS dataset contains time series recorded from a DVS camera that is shown moving handwritten digits from $``0"$ to $``9"$ on a screen.
+The MNIST-DVS dataset contains labelled $26 \times 26$ spiking signals of duration $T=80$ samples.
+Each data point contains $26 \times 26 = 676$ spiking signals, which are recorded from a DVS camera that is shown moving handwritten digits from $``0"$ to $``9"$ on a screen.
 The data set contains $8,000$ training examples, as well as $2,000$ examples used for calibration and testing.
-For this experiment, we adopt a fully connected SNN with one hidden layer having $1,000$ neurons.
-The length of the time series is $T=80$ samples, and we fix the set of possible checkpoints as $\mathcal{T}_s = \{20, 40, 60, 80\}$, and the target set size to $I_{\rm th}=3$.
+The calibration data set $\mathcal{D}^\text{cal}$ is obtained by randomly sampling $|\mathcal{D}^\text{cal}|$ examples from the $2,000$ data points allocated for calibration and testing, with the rest used for testing (see, e.g., \cite{angelopoulos2022conformal}).
+We adopt a fully connected SNN with one hidden layer having $1,000$ neurons.

+The DVS128 Gesture dataset collects videos from a DVS camera that is shown an actor performing one of $11$ different gestures under three different illumination conditions.
+We divide each time series into $T=80$ time intervals, integrating the discrete samples within each interval to obtain a continuous-valued time sample \citep{fang2021incorporating}.
+The dataset contains 1176 training data and 288 test data, from which $|\mathcal{D}^{\rm cal}|=50$ examples are randomly chosen to serve as calibration data.
+The SNN architecture is constructed using a convolutional layer, encompassing batch normalization and max-pooling layer, as well as a fully-connected layer as described in \citep{fang2021incorporating}.

+The CIFAR-10 dataset consists of 60,000 $32 \times 32$ color images that are divided into 10 classes, with 6000 images per class.
+There are 50,000 training images and 10,000 test images.
+We use $|\mathcal{D}^{\rm cal}|=50$ calibration samples, which are obtained by randomly selecting 50 data points from the test set.
+We adopt a ResNet-18 architecture in which conventional neurons are replaced with SRM neurons \citep{fang2021incorporating}.
+Each example is repeatedly presented to the SNN for $T=80$ times.